bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ## C1a.
 The Barovian Scouts
 As the players travel, read:

+>[!read]
-<div class="description"><p>You set off from the silent village of Barovia, the fog creeping around your feet as you pass onto the Old Svalich Road.
+>You set off from the silent village of Barovia, the fog creeping around your feet as you pass onto the Old Svalich Road.
 A sea of tall, pale-green grasses stretches out before you on either side of the road, all the way up to the edge of the Ivlis River.
-The sky above is a dull grey, the clouds heavy with the promise of rain.</p>
+The sky above is a dull grey, the clouds heavy with the promise of rain.
+>
-<p>It's not long before you can see the old arched stone bridge in the distance that spans the clear blue river ahead.
+It's not long before you can see the old arched stone bridge in the distance that spans the clear blue river ahead.
 Crossing it, you find yourselves on a muddy road that winds its way through the trees.
-The air is thick with the scent of damp earth and decaying leaves, and the trees press in close, casting deep shadows that carve dark gouges across the road.</p></div>
+The air is thick with the scent of damp earth and decaying leaves, and the trees press in close, casting deep shadows that carve dark gouges across the road.
 If any players have a passive Wisdom (Perception) score of 16 or higher, they hear a rustling noise and see a silhouette crouching in the misty underbrush.
 Otherwise, the players simply hear a voice call out, muffled and diffuse in the fog: “Who goes there?
 Name yourselves.”

 The voice belongs to a gruff female Barovian **scout** named Kereza, who is joined by a second, soft-spoken male **scout** named Korga.
 The two warily demand to know if the players are spies or servants of Strahd.
 If reassured, the scouts warn the players that Strahd’s spies are numerous throughout the Svalich Woods, including wolves, bats, and—at times—the very trees themselves.
 (If asked about the trees, the scouts can describe seeing animate vines, saplings, and bramble-patches that wander through the woods with hostile intent.)